tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list of bdqffdq:Validation tests that have been run on a bdqffdq:SingleRecord.</td>
+			<td>A list of bdqffdq:Validation Tests that have been run on a bdqffdq:SingleRecord.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>